 What Tutoring Can Do

 Often I get requests to address a student's problem subject, such as math or English.
-I refer to these calls as fix-it calls.
-The problem with fix-it calls is that they fail to recognize the best reasons for hiring a tutor.
+I refer to these as fix-it calls.
+There's nothing wrong with a fix-it call, but it fails to recognize the best reason for hiring a tutor.

-A good tutor helps a student to take pleasure in work.
-There's a satisfaction for both tutor and student in seeing, and experiencing, a job well done.
+A good tutor helps a student to take pleasure in work, usually becaus the student feels more confident; building confidence takes longer than a few sessions.
+When tutoring works, there's satisfaction for both tutor and student in seeing a homework assignment done well, and the tutoring time spent well.
 The student sees the reason for doing each step of a project; she learns about process and approach.
 Over time, the student practices the techniques of the tutor and learns to make them her own.

 Think of tutoring as a laboratory in which the student is always refining one study skill or another.
 Whether the work is for second grade or twelfth grade, there is a skill that can and should be practiced -- summarizing a story, or developing a nuanced argument for a senior essay.
 At its essence, tutoring is the discovery of how a student works best, and a tutor's job is to encourage this habit of mind to observe, practice, and hone subtle skills.